2025 Cheltenham Gold Cup Odds & Betting Guide

 However, he did confirm that three miles is well within his remit with a strong staying performance at Kempton on Boxing Day and he boasts plenty of latent speed having been campaigned over distances shorter than the Gold Cup trip for the entirety of his 11-race chasing career.

-Last year’s soft ground in the Ryanair Chase contributed to a 75-length defeat and trainer Joseph O’Brien will be praying for a dry week and minimal watering before Gold Cup day.
+Last year’s soft ground in the Ryanair Chase contributed to a 75-length defeat, but trainer Joseph O’Brien has got his wish for a dry week and minimal watering before Gold Cup day.

 Each-Way Pick for Cheltenham Gold Cup 2025

-As discussed Banbridge is the most likely danger to Galopin Des Champs, but he isn’t certain to run if the rains arrive, so it could be prudent to look beyond the obvious for the best each-way Gold Cup pick.
+As discussed Banbridge is the most likely danger to Galopin Des Champs, but could pay to look beyond the obvious for the best each-way Gold Cup pick.

 The likes of Corbetts Cross, winner of last season’s National Hunt Chase, could fit that criteria as his stamina is assured given he bolted up over 3m4f on heavy ground at the Festival 12 months ago.